manuelmazzuola/manuelmazzuola.github.io/_posts/2020-02-17-my-first-neural-network.md

   </tbody>
 </table>

-A confusion matrix is helpful to understand where our neural network is wrong, we can print it using the following code.
+A confusion matrix is helpful to understand where our neural network is wrong, we can print it using the following code (the legend is not visible if you are using the dark theme).
 ```python
 interp = ClassificationInterpretation.from_learner(learn)
 interp.plot_confusion_matrix()